Spring Break training is an essential jump start to the championship season.

-- Thursday and Friday (Mar 5, 6) practices will be spent inspecting and loading equipment onto our trailer.
+- The week before we leave, Thursday and Friday practices will be spent inspecting and loading equipment onto our trailer.

-- Saturday (Mar 7) The coaches will take the trailer down to Waco.
+- Saturday the coaches will take the trailer down to Waco.

-- Monday (Mar 16) practice will be unloading and storing equipment.
+- The following Monday’s practice will be spent unloading and storing equipment.

 A typical day during Spring Break…

 - Breakfast at the hotel around 7:30am.
 (How much time rowers allow for breakfast is up to them.)

 - Warmups and calisthenics at the docks next to Baylor’s campus at 8:30 to 9:00